biya-coin/biyaliquid-docs/.gitbook/defi/community-buyback.md

 No, commitments are final once submitted.

 **How do I know the burn happened?**\
-The burn transaction is onchain and can be tracked via the [Biyachain Hub](https://biyahub.com/community-buyback).
+The burn transaction is onchain and can be tracked via the [Biya Chain Hub](https://biyahub.com/community-buyback).

 **What if I miss a round?**\
 You’ll need to wait until next month’s event opens.